Milan (given name)

-Milan (Cyrillic: Милан) is a common Slavic male name and less commonly, a Roman name.
+Milan is a common Slavic male name and less commonly, a Roman name.
 It is derived from the Slavic element mil, with meanings kind, loving, and gracious.
 Milan was originally a diminutive or nickname for those whose Slavic names began with "Mil-".
 It is found in the Czech Republic, Slovakia, Serbia, Montenegro, Croatia, Bosnia and Herzegovina, Slovenia, North Macedonia, Bulgaria, Poland, and Hungary.
 It was in the top 5 names for boys born in Serbia in 2012.
 It was in the top 20 names for boys born in Slovakia in 2004.
 It was the eighth most popular name for boys born in the Netherlands in 2007, and seventh in Flanders in 2009.

 In Persian, Milan is also a given name, meaning "desire."

 Eastern European origin and use

 It originates from the Old Slavic word mil, variant: mio, i.e. "beloved", "pleasant", "dear" which is common at the beginning of many Slavic names.

 This is the same root in Serbian names like Miloslav, Milomir, Milica, Milka, Miloš, Milutin, Miodrag, Miomir etc. most of which were first recorded in Serbian sources already in the pre-Nemanjić Age.